Your attention span is shorter than a goldfish’s attention span.

 Of course not.

-You’ll probably read a few online reviews, pick a brand you trust, and buy the toaster without really having a second thought.
+You’ll probably read a few online reviews, pick a brand name you trust, and buy the toaster without really having a second thought.
 And that’s because this is a low-risk, low-cost, low-commitment purchase.

 Would it be odd to go through this process before buying a toaster?